SaladSlayer00/SaladSlayer00/README.md

-# Hello, World! 👋

-I'm Beatrice, a passionate computer engineer and data scientist.
-Welcome to my corner of the GitHub universe! 🌌

 ## 🚀 Quick Intro

-- 💻 I'm an AI & Data Tech Specialist at Microsoft!
+- 💻 I'm an AI Solutions Engineer at Microsoft
-- 🔭 I got my MSc in AI & Data Science at KTH Stockholm + Politecnico Milano!
+- 🔭 I got my MSc in AI & Data Science at KTH Stockholm + Politecnico Milano
-- 🌱 I'm passionate about machine learning, data analysis, and building cool projects with GenAI.
+- 🌱 I'm passionate about building cool projects with GenAI.
-- 📚 I enjoy sharing knowledge and learning from the community.
-Let's grow together! 🌱
+- 📚 I enjoy sharing knowledge and learning from the community :)

 ## 💻 Technologies & Tools

-I work with Azure Cloud tools and GenAI models to help customers achieve the best results!
+I work with Azure Cloud tools and GenAI models on real-life problems
-From Data Engineering to LLMOps, I help them define and design their cloud architectures.

-## 📫 Let's Connect!
+## 📫 Let's Connect

 Feel free to reach out for collaboration or just a friendly chat: